gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### Integration with Decentralized Identity Systems

-Decentralized identity systems, particularly those based on blockchain technology, are gaining momentum for their capacity to deliver secure, tamper-proof, and privacy-preserving identity verification.
+Decentralized identity systems, particularly those based on blockchain technology, are gaining momentum for their capacity to deliver secure and privacy-preserving identity verification.
 These systems could be seamlessly integrated into web applications to establish robust user authentication mechanisms.
 Users could autonomously manage their identities through digital wallets, and verification of identities could be achieved without reliance on a centralized authority.

 ## Chapter 8: Conclusion <a name="conclusion"></a>